 Other than the 5% who don’t have a clear content strategy owner, the other examples make sense.
 It really depends on how sophisticated the digital content operations of the company are and how much they believe in brand storytelling.

 And the 5% is mind boggling to be honest.
-Considering that we’re halfway through 2021, I’m blown away that there are companies that have yet to understand the importance of digital content operations, brand storytelling and overall content marketing.
+Considering that we’re halfway through 2021, I’m blown away that there are companies that have yet to understand the importance of digital content operations, brand storytelling and digital content in general.

 For large organizations, content production and management could get very complicated.
 The Altimeter study focuses one of their questions on organizational structure.
 When survey respondents were asked, “Which model most closely describes how your company manages the content production across multiple departments or geographies?”, the answers varied:

 - 4% outsourced the entire digital content operation